ceyhunbcelik/JavaScript-Education/React/README.md

 #### 2. Create Module
 if we want to use module, have to export so first of all we need to put export keyword, put a variable type after, put a name of function.

+#### 3. Default Module
+possible to make default any module and even make default nameless module.